 - To avoid stickiness, clean your screen again in the usual way.

 6. Automobile Windscreen Polish/Plastic Polish

-Unlike the former methods, this one might cost you a few dollars — it’s best for screens with deep scratches.
-Premium polishes with nano-hybrid technology will do wonders for your laptop screen, however, I should warn you that, if you’re not attentive when using this method, you might end up with a bigger scratch on your screen.
-Having said that, here’s what you need to do:
+Unlike the previous methods, this one can cost a few dollars – it’s best for screens with deep scratches.
+Premium polishes with nano-hybrid technology will do wonders to fix your laptop screen.
+However, I must warn you that if you’re not careful with this method, you may end up with a bigger scratch on your screen.
+That means here’s what you need to do: